-The composer was named as a recipient of the Trustees Award, which "honors such contributions in areas other than performance," the Recording Academy said in a Jan.
-9 press release.
+The composer was announced in early January by the Recording Academy as a recipient of the Trustees Award, which "honors such contributions in areas other than performance."

 Beyonce, 36, most recently won Grammys in 2017 for Best Urban Contemporary Album (“Lemonade”) and Best Music Video (“Formation”).

 Chick Corea also has 22 Grammy Awards.
 The jazz pianist previously performed at the 2004 Grammys with the Foo Fighters, his Grammy.com artist profile says.

 Corea, 76, is still active, with a slew of 2018 tour dates planned, including stops in Seattle, Los Angeles and New York City.

 The band was last nominated for Best Rock Album for their 2014 release “Songs of Innocence.”
 The award instead went to Beck (“Morning Phase”) at the 2015 Grammys.